 At a value of 1.6 cents per Membership Rewards point the welcome bonuses offered are worth the following:

 You can transfer Amex Membership Rewards points to the following valuable transfer partners:[table “mr-airline” not found /]

 For a chart comparing all transfer options from all flexible point programs, go here.

 Yes, you can earn 5,000 Membership Rewards points for each person you refer who is approved for an account.
 You can earn a maximum of 55,000 points per calendar year.
-Note that the sign-up offer through a refer-a-friend link is often not the highest sign-up bonus offered (targeted or semi-targeted).
+Note that the welcome bonus through a refer-a-friend link is often not the highest welcome bonus offered (targeted or semi-targeted).

-The Amex Premier Rewards Gold Card offers strong points earnings with 3X points on airfare and valuable travel perk of a $100 airline incidental fee credit each calendar year.
+The Amex Gold Card offers strong points earnings with 3X points on airfare and valuable travel perk of a $100 airline incidental fee credit each calendar year.

 Applying for the card when a higher welcome bonus offered, such as the current 50,000 or 65,000 bonus point offers, can make the card a amazing value for travelers that can use the benefits.